 The Trichinella life cycle is maintained by animals that are fed (eg, pigs, horses) or eat (eg, bears, foxes, boars) other animals whose striated muscles contain encysted infective larvae (eg, rodents).
 Humans become infected by eating raw, undercooked, or under-processed meat from infected animals, most commonly pigs, wild boar, or bear.
 Larvae excyst in the small bowel, penetrate the mucosa, and become adults in 6 to 8 days.
 Females are about 2.2 mm long, and males are about 1.2 mm long.

 Mature females release living larvae for 4 to 6 weeks and then die or are expelled.
 Newborn larvae migrate through the bloodstream and lymphatics but ultimately survive only within striated skeletal muscle cells.
 Larvae fully encyst in 1 to 2 months and remain viable for several years as intracellular parasites.
 Dead larvae eventually are resorbed or calcify.
 The cycle continues only if encysted larvae are ingested by another carnivore.

 Many Trichinella infections are asymptomatic or mild.

-During the 1st wk, nausea, abdominal cramps, and diarrhea may occur.
+During the 1st week, nausea, abdominal cramps, and diarrhea may occur.

-One to 2 wk after infection, systemic symptoms and signs begin: facial or periorbital edema, myalgia, persistent fever, headache, and subconjunctival hemorrhages and petechiae.
+One to 2 weeks after infection, systemic symptoms and signs begin: facial or periorbital edema, myalgia, persistent fever, headache, and subconjunctival hemorrhages and petechiae.
 Eye pain and photophobia often precede myalgia.

 Symptoms due to muscle invasion may mimic polymyositis.
 The muscles of respiration, speech, mastication, and swallowing may be painful.
 Severe dyspnea may occur in heavy infections.